root-project/web/contribute/index.md

 ### What about fixing an "easy" bug?

-Several of ROOT’s bugs are actually not all that difficult to fix - we just don’t get around to actually do it.
+Several of ROOT’s bugs are actually not all that difficult to fix by a C++ programmer able to handle large code bases - we just don’t get around to actually do it.
 Maybe you can help?
 It’s a great way to exercise how to collaborate in a vivid, medium-size project, following industry best practice.
 Find your favorite [here](https://github.com/root-project/root/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).